masa-finance/docs/docs/developers/identity-contracts/README.md

 ## Roles

 - `deployer`: Deploys the contract, has no rights after everything has properlty handed over to other roles
-- `owner`: Delegated to the Masa Service account inside the Masa API.
+- `admin`: Delegated to the Masa Service account inside the Masa API.
 It has the rights to administrate the smart contracts
 - `minter`: Minter role.
 It has the rights to mint tokens to customers wallets.